 As per the government notification dated Sec 1(5) of the ESI Act the following entities are covered:

-2. Restaurants or Hotels only engaged in sales
+2. Restaurants or hotels that only offer sales

-5. Newspaper establishments (which is not covered under the factory act)
+5. Newspaper establishments (which are not covered under the factory act)

 Applicability of ESI and Its Coverage

-Above mentioned entities, if employed ten or more employees at any time during the previous year shall mandatory take ESIC Registration.
-But insurance is deducted for only those employees earning monthly income up to INR 21000 (Basic wages + Dearness Allowance).
-In a few states, the coverage of ESIC applicability limited to a minimum employee is 20 or more.
+The above-mentioned entities, if employed ten or more employees at any time during the previous year, are required to register with ESIC.
+But insurance is deducted from those employees earning monthly income up to INR 21000 (Basic wages + Dearness Allowance).
+In a few states, the coverage of ESIC is limited to employers with 20 or more employees.

-ESI scheme provides several benefits to employees covered under ESI with a large network of dispensaries, hospital and medical clinics for providing quick medical care to the insured person.
-An entity needs to take an ESI registration certificate within 15 days of becoming applicable.
+Employees covered by the ESI scheme enjoy several benefits, including a large network of dispensaries, hospitals and clinics for quick access to medical care.
+An entity must obtain an ESI registration certificate within 15 days of becoming applicable.
 However, ESIC regulations are different for different states, and thus, certain rules and provisions vary accordingly.